tjek/tjek-js-sdk/README.md

 ## Changelog

+### Version 2.2.11

+- Use cross-fetch library for making requests in browsers and node.js
+- Relaxed eventTracker requirement for PagedPublicationKit

 ### Version 2.2.8

 - Updated progress indicator for IncitoPublicationKit to be more visible and more like the one in PagedPublicationKit